-The 2016 General Fund expenditure budget includes estimated 2.5% an (\$11,395,737/\$11,122,983) increase in expenditures over the 2015 budget figures.
+The 2017 General Fund expenditure budget includes a \$1.034 million (9%) (\$12.430 million/\$11.396 million) increase in expenditures over the 2016 budget figures.
 This includes interfund transfers from the General Fund.
 The interfund transfers are monies transferred from one fund to another.
 For individual funds and especially the General Fund, it is important to include the interfund transfers.
-Interfund transfers from the General Fund are reductions in the General Fund balance and since the General Fund provides much of the funding for the remaining governmental funds, this is a reasonable way to determine the demands on the General Fund for expenditures in the other funds.
+Interfund transfers from the General Fund provides much of the funding for the remaining governmental funds, this is a reasonable way to determine the demands on the General Fund for expenditures in the other funds.
 However, they should be removed when reporting on the aggregate.
 Including these in the aggregate fund totals would give the appearance of larger revenue and expenditures than actual.